AWS OpsWorks Deployment

 Travis CI will wait up to 10 minutes for the deploy to complete, and log whether it succeeded.

-Updating App Settings after successful Deployments #
+Update App Settings after successful Deployments #

-By default the deploy from Travis CI triggers a deployment on OpsWorks but does
+By default, the deploy from Travis CI triggers a deployment on OpsWorks but does

 not touch any other configuration.
 To also update the revision in App Settings